Anicakes1031/Anicakes1031/README.md

 <h1 align="center">Hi, Welcome to my GitHub! 👋👋 🇵🇭</h1>

 <p align="center"><strong>I’m Joseph Aniken A. Naval, a Filipino Junior Software Engineer seeking more knowledge about this growing tech world. </strong><br>I am currenly learning and exploring many programming languages as possible, especially since not all of them are taught in college.
-Pero some of them are my experties now kaya still learning paren sa career path and fill the empty space in my brain </p>
+Pero some of them are my experties now kaya still learning paren sa career path and fill the empty spaces in my brain </p>

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=JosephAnikenNaval&style=flat-square" alt="Profile Views" />